Temperature-biased double-loop Josephson flux transducer: The critical current

-so that the spectral properties of the two electrodes of the tunnel JJ can be tuned via the external magnetic fluxes $\Phi_j$ through the ring areas.
-Recently, a magnetometer~\cite{Fas21} and a thermal diode~\cite{Gou19} based on this concept were also proposed.

-The crucial difference in our device, with respect a SQUISET, is that the two superconducting rings enclose short superconducting regions, which in turn are tunnel-coupled through an insulating barrier, see Fig.~\ref{Fig01}, instead to be coupled to the Coulomb-blockaded island.
-For our setup, the critical current of the device is given by Eq.~\eqref{IcT1T2Im}, but the superconducting gaps depend on the magnetic fluxes according to Eq.~\eqref{delta_phi}.
-Consequently, the dependence on the magnetic flux of the gaps is reflected first on the Green functions $\mathfrak{F}_j$, see Eq.~\eqref{Green}, and then on the critical current $I_c$.
+So, in short, we point out that the crucial difference between our device and a SQUISET is that the two proximized regions are tunnel-coupled through an insulating barrier, see Fig.~\ref{Fig01}, instead to be coupled to the Coulomb-blockaded island.
+For our setup, the critical current of the device is still given by Eq.~\eqref{IcT1T2Im}, but the superconducting gaps depend on the magnetic fluxes according to Eq.~\eqref{delta_phi}.
+Consequently, the dependence on the magnetic flux of the gaps is reflected first on the AGFs $\mathfrak{F}_j$, see Eq.~\eqref{Green}, and then on the critical current $I_c$.
+Assuming the independent control of the magnetic fluxes~\cite{Enr19} or alternatively considering two different loop areas, we can investigate the system response as a function of the external magnetic flux.
+In this way, it possible to observe the anomalous $I_c$ response also when the rings are made by the same superconductor, as discussed in the following section.